Pocket/data-flows/.aws/README.md

 Prefect flow execution needs the following infrastructure components:

 - ECS Clusters for Fargate Tasks.
-- Custome docker image for the Prefect Agent.
+- Custom docker image for the Prefect Agent.
 - ECS Services for the Prefect Agent:

     - These services will need to have the proper IAM access to submit and monitor ECS tasks.
     - This will run on ECS Fargate.
-We will deploy a `test` and `live` agent.
+We will deploy a `staging` and `main` agent.
 We call these `deployment_types`.
-Flows pushed to the `dev-v2` branch will use the `test` agent and flows pushed to the `main-v2` branch will use the `live` agent.
+Flows pushed to the `staging-v2` branch will use the `staging` agent and flows pushed to the `main-v2` branch will use the `main` agent.
 This is how we provide development and production capabilities in a production grade Prefect environment.
+    - There will be an option to leverage a `dev` agent where flows will run on AWS development infrastructure.

 - IAM roles and S3 resources for flows: